sirupsen/localjob/README.md

 The queue is persistent till reboot, you need to tune system parameters for your application, please consult [posix-mqueue][pmq-gem]'s documentation.

+This is WIP!
+Most of the code is there, but lacks documentation as well as a script to spawn workers.

 [pmq]: http://linux.die.net/man/7/mq_overview
 [pmq-gem]: https://github.com/Sirupsen/posix-mqueue